BluesparkLabs/DistroTest/README.md

         $ mkdir -p ~/Sites/myproject

-2. Add a makefile using the project name, eg `myproject.make`.
-The makefile's contents should include directives to install Drupal 7 and pull the contents of the DistroTest repository into the /profiles folder.
+2. Add a makefile called `project.make`.
+The makefile's contents should include directives to install Drupal 7 and pull the contents of the DistroTest repository into the `/profiles` folder.

-        ; myproject.make
+        ; project.make
         core = 7.x
         api = 2